Corruption in Italy: Rome

 Beginning in December 2014, ties between Roman politicians and the Mafia were made public by the municipal judiciary, which provided evidence of the widespread siphoning of public funds from projects involving "the managing of green areas, recycling, social housing and refugee reception centers".
 Leading officials were shown to have received bribes in exchange for government contracts; former mayor Gianni Alemanno was among those investigated.

 In what has come to be called the Mafia Capitale investigation, officials were accused of rigging contracts for the management of migrant centers in Rome.
 The scheme involved stealing millions of euros from the civic coffers.
 The city has continued to suffer because of this crime.
-In mid 2015, several leading government and business figures were arrested in connection with the scandal.
+In mid-2015, several leading government and business figures were arrested in connection with the scandal.

 A June 2016 report in The Guardian noted that Rome mayoral candidate Virginia Raggi of the Five Star Movement (M5S) was doing well in polls because of her focus on "the corruption and cronyism of Italy's mainstream parties."
 In Rome, noted the newspaper, "establishment politicians and officials" were currently "on trial alongside alleged mobsters, charged with conspiring to pocket millions of euros from rigged public contracts."
 Raggi has accused the political elite of creating "a pit of waste" and of "robb[ing] Rome" with their corruption.

 "The level of corruption we are witnessing in Rome", wrote one observer in 2015, "suggests that Italy needs a major change in mentality, a cultural revolution."

-Positive view of Italian corruption
+A positive view of Italian corruption

-In 2001, British author and physician Theodore Dalrymple argued that corruption is actually the "one saving grace" of Italian public administration.
-Dalrymple explained his view that Italy's government was overburdened with an inefficient bureaucracy that slows down any progress but that corruption and bribery to bypass roadblocks allows for some progress to be made.
+In 2001, British author and physician Theodore Dalrymple argued that corruption is the "one saving grace" of Italian public administration.
+Dalrymple explained his view that Italy's government was overburdened with an inefficient bureaucracy that slowed down any progress but that corruption and bribery to bypass roadblocks allowed for some progress to be made.

 Dalrymple further maintained that the open display of corruption on the part of government officials causes Italian citizens to view the government as the 'enemy', an attitude that Dalrymple considered sensible and healthy, as compared with the misguided British belief that the state is purely good.
 This belief, Dalrymple charged, "has completely eroded the proud and sturdy independence of the British population."